 About Aluminum Wiring Replacement

 From the mid-1960’s into the early 1970’s, the electrical systems in many homes used aluminum wires instead of copper.
 The federal Consumer Product Safety Commission estimates that 2,000,000 homes were built or renovated using aluminum wiring.
 Since the mid-1970’s, only copper wiring has been used because aluminum was found to pose a fire hazard.
 Avoid a possible fire hazard in your home by getting your aluminum wiring replacement serviced by The Electric Connection.
-Call (818) 990-9490 and talk to our in house electrician, Nick, about replacing the aluminum wiring in your home today.
+Call (818) 990-9490 and talk to our in house electrician, Kim, about replacing the aluminum wiring in your home today.

 Consumer Product Safety Commission: “Serious Potential Fire Hazard”